Here is a preview of my novel, Tears of Clowns.

-To the people in their hoods, they were cliches—sellouts to their kind.
+To the people in their hoods, they were clichés—sellouts to their kind.
 They joined the side of “The Man” by locking up their brothers and sisters.
 But as in all the favorite movies and stories about Chicano gangsters like American Me and in Blood in Blood Out, that happened all the time.
 It was in their DNA to be sellouts, at least according to the gavachos.
-Either way, he and Rico were completely unoriginal and stereotypical.

-Rico was the stereotypical wedito.
-He was half Irish and never knew his father.
-His Mexican American mother raised him and inspired him to despise his blonde hair and hazel eyes.
-She worked hard to make him all brown on the inside, and Lord knows he did his best.
-For a long time, he had respect, but not any longer because he couldn’t resist giving into his white nature and becoming a pinche pig.
-As for Sergio, he was the true sinner.
+Sergio, however, was the true sinner.
 He had no white blood to justify selling out.
 To the vatos in his hood, he was worse than a child molester.
 He broke the code of brotherhood by joining the pigs.
-Admittedly, that view of him still irritated him a little, but Mario showed him a different way, and for that, he would always be grateful.
-When he started to feel guilty about locking up his so-called brothers, he simply had to ask himself, “Where were my so-called homies when I got shot and almost died at 17?
-Where were those motherfuckers when our rivals shot my family and snuffed out the life a boy who had his whole life ahead of him?”
+Admittedly, that view of him still irritated him a little, but Mario showed him a different way.
+For that, he would always be grateful.
+When he started to feel guilty about locking up his so-called brothers, Sergio simply had to ask himself, “Where were my so-called homies when I got shot and almost died at 17?
+Where were those motherfuckers when our rivals shot my family and snuffed out the life of a boy who had his whole life ahead of him?”

 “Hey asshole, I’m talking to you!”
 Rico admonished, bringing Sergio back to the present.